 - Clicking on the desired handset will initiate a new App-Live session on the desired handset.

-- The selected APK file is downloaded and installed on the chosen device (iPhone 12) once the session begins.
+- The selected APK file is downloaded and installed on the chosen device (Galaxy S21) once the session begins.
 Now, simply run the necessary tests on the app.